jdoleary/Spellmasons/docs/TasksCurrent.md

 - Make damage that they WILL take different from damage that they HAVE taken.
 IT's confusing
-- Swap aoe moves corpse locations but not their images
 - Lochlan feedback
     - Have to communicate cards getting more expensive better
     - Not enough cover to stay out of LOS of archer